VEGMQAZ/Sorghum/README.md

 ### Mobilome Composition

 General characterization of repeats shows a high portion of the genome consists of (1) Class I (LTR), (2) simple repeats and (3) Unknown elements.
-This is consistent with observations of repeats in other *Poaceae*.Repetitive elements by themselves are known to be mutagenic in the advent of insertion into exonic regions.
+This is consistent with observations of repeats in other *Poaceae*.
+Repetitive elements by themselves are known to be mutagenic in the advent of insertion into exonic regions.

 ## TIPs: Transposon Insertion-site Polymorphisms